rodrigoelp/little-stories/Unlikely adventures/34-Chapter-34.md

 *"Fought as in fight?"* - queried Amir getting a little bit confused.

-**No... fought as in I have foughts.
+**No... fought as in I have foughts, you have foughts.
 Like I am finking.** - clarified the Tiger.
 The thought reached the inner insecurities of the Tiger - **Oi!
 Are you making fun of me?**

 *«Are you going to buddy up with this creature as well?
 Will you leech his life too?»*

-**Ah, jokes onya** - replied the Tiger - **I'm already dead.**
+**Ah, jokes onya** - replied the Tiger - **I'm passed my perspiration date.**

-*"I don't think he meant that..."* - reflected Amir.
+*"I don't think he meant that..."* - reflected Amir, getting used to translate Tigerish to a language he could understand.

-The Tiger looked up, it was the typical gesture of ‘searching on my personal memory database’ as he remembered the last few events - **Oh, wait...
+The Tiger looked up, it was the typical gesture of ‘searching in my personal memory database’ as he remembered the last few events - **Oh, wait...
 I get it.**

-*«You do not have the straight to fight me»*
+*«You do not have the strength to fight me»*

-*"Maybe, but I'll try."*
+*"Maybe, but I'll try."* - replied Amir with conviction.

+«You are too indecisive»

+*"I am not!"* - He added - *"Or maybe I am.
+No!
+Definitely no!
+Maybe?"*

 *«You are a coward»*